 - W. A. Klein, J. C. Coffee, and F. Partnoy.
 Business Organization and Finance: Legal and Economic Principles.
-Foundation Press, New York, 2010. - M. Mazzucato.
-The entrepreneurial state: Debunking public vs. private sector myths.
-Anthem Press, London, 2015.
+Foundation Press, New York, 2010. - D. M. Kreps.
+Microeconomics for Managers.
+W. W. Norton & Company, New York, NY, 2004.

-Articles: I will also circulate, via e-mail, some handouts and the following articles.
+Articles: I will also circulate, via e-mail, handouts and several articles.
+Early in the semester, we will spend time on the following two.